reimagined/resolve/docs/tutorial.md

 ### Sending Commands to an Aggregate

-Now that your application is capable of handling commands, you can try sending such commands to create a shopping list and populate it with items.
+Now that your application is capable of handling commands, you can try to send such commands to create a shopping list and populate it with items.

 ReSolve framework provides a standard API that allows you to send commands to an application's aggregate using HTTP requests.